azaj01/OpenPhone/README.md

 ## 💡 Research Highlights

-## 🔍 LightAgent-3B: Open-Source On-Device GUI Agent Model
+## 🔍 OpenPhone‑3B: On‑Device Agentic Model
+Considering the compute limitations of today’s edge devices, models with **≤3B parameters** strike a practical balance between capability and deployability.
+Based on this insight, we introduce **OpenPhone‑3B**, a lightweight yet powerful on‑device agent model.

-- **Model size & architecture**: ~3B-parameter vision-language model tailored for mobile GUI understanding and action generation, optimized for efficiency rather than maximal scale.
+- **Model Size & Architecture**: A ~3B‑parameter vision‑language model designed for efficient on‑device reasoning and action generation, optimized for performance under tight compute budgets.
-- **On-device first**: Designed to run as the **primary agent on the device**, with latency and memory usage compatible with single 3090-class GPUs and future mobile chips, instead of assuming always-on cloud access.
+- **On-Device First**: Built to serve as the primary agent running locally, with latency and memory usage compatible with single 3090‑class GPUs and upcoming mobile NPUs—avoiding the need for continuous cloud access.
-- **GUI-specialized skills**: Trained to perceive mobile screens, reason over GUI layouts, and produce structured action sequences (click, scroll, input, navigation) for real-world apps.
+- **GUI‑Aware Action Capabilities**: Trained to interpret visual inputs, follow instructions, and generate structured actions across mobile tasks, enabling practical end‑to‑end agent behaviors on real mobile devices.
-- **Open-source release**: We release the full 3B model weights, configuration, and inference stack so that researchers and practitioners can deploy, fine-tune, and extend the model for their own mobile agents.
+- **Open‑Source Release**: We provide full model weights, configuration files, and an inference stack to support deployment, fine‑tuning, and further development by the community.
-- **Practical sweet spot**: In current hardware conditions, 3B sits at a **practical sweet spot**—significantly stronger than tiny models, but still deployable on edge devices where 7B–9B models are often too heavy.
+- **Practical Sweet Spot**: Under current hardware conditions, the 3B scale provides a **Highly Realistic Sweet Spot**—much stronger than tiny models, yet still deployable on edge devices where 7B–9B models are often too large or too slow.

 ### Why 3B is the sweet spot for on-device GUI agents